Columbia Law School announced today a cross-disciplinary initiative designed to prepare students to succeed as leaders in a wide range of sectors.

 Lawyers as Leaders

-Starting this spring, the Law School will offer “Lawyer Leaders: Leading Self, Leading Others, Leading Change,” an intensive, interactive seminar combining academic and hands-on learning experiences that will provide students with a set of core leadership competencies so that they can build community and effect change.
+Starting this spring, the Law School will offer “Lawyer Leadership: Leading Self, Leading Others, Leading Change,” an intensive, interactive seminar combining academic and hands-on learning experiences that will provide students with a set of core leadership competencies so that they can build community and effect change.
 The seminar will be taught jointly by Sturm; Elizabeth Emens, the Isidor and Seville Sulzbacher Professor of Law whose teaching and research focus on disabilities, employment, contracts, and sexuality; and Emily Gould, a leadership coach and consultant.

 As part of the initiative, the Law School will commission a series of case studies that will demonstrate effective methods for lawyers to influence, persuade, and collaborate effectively to achieve common goals.